-If you do not make an investment choice for your accumulation accounts, then the default investment option 'Diversified (MySuper)' will apply.
-For more information on the investment options available, you should refer to the NGS Super Member Guide dated 14 August 2015 which is available at www.ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS) or you can call our Customer Service Team.
+If you do not make an investment choice for your Accumulation accounts, then the default investment option 'Diversified (MySuper)' will apply.
+For more information on the investment options available, you should refer to the NGS Super Product Disclosure Statement which is available at www.ngssuper.com.au/pds or you can call our Customer Service Team.

-Your accumulation accounts include your Productivity, Additional (Voluntary) and any rollover Accounts.
+Your Accumulation accounts include your Productivity, Additional (Voluntary) and any rollover Accounts.